Astroua/TurbuStat/docs/tutorials/statistics/delta_variance_example.rst

 Since the kernel is separated into two components, the ratio between their widths can be set independently. :ref:`Ossenkopf et al. 2008a <ref-ossenkopf2008a>` find an optimal ratio of 1.5 for the Mexican-hat kernel, which is the element used in TurbuStat.

 Performing this operation yields a power-law-like relation between the scales :math:`r` and the delta-variance.
 This power-law relation measured in the real-domain is analogous to the two-point structure function.
 Its use of the convolution kernel, as well as handling for map edges, makes it faster to compute and more robust to oddly-shaped regions of signal.

+This technique shares many similarities to the :ref:`Wavelet transform <wavelet_tutorial>`.

 Using
 -----